Coal0/colorize/README.md

 This module consists of one function called `print_color()` that allows you to print something in a different format or color in Python.
-It allows you to change to foreground and background color of text in addition to its format (bold, underscore, reverse_video)
+It allows you to change the foreground and background color of text in addition to its format (bold, underscore, reverse_video)

 There are 3 required keyword arguments that must be supplied that default to